MozillaSecurity/grizzly/README.md

 [![Matrix](https://img.shields.io/badge/dynamic/json?color=green&label=chat&query=%24.chunk[%3F(%40.canonical_alias%3D%3D%22%23fuzzing%3Amozilla.org%22)].num_joined_members&suffix=%20users&url=https%3A%2F%2Fmozilla.modular.im%2F_matrix%2Fclient%2Fr0%2FpublicRooms&style=flat&logo=matrix)](https://riot.im/app/#/room/#fuzzing:mozilla.org)
 [![PyPI](https://img.shields.io/pypi/v/grizzly-framework)](https://pypi.org/project/grizzly-framework)

 Grizzly is a modular general purpose browser fuzzing framework.
 The goal is to create a platform that can be extended via the creation of plug-ins to support multiple combinations of browsers and fuzzers.
 An Adapter is used to add support for a fuzzer and a Target to add support for a browser.
+Generated test cases are intended to be standalone and not require Grizzly.

 Cross platform compatibility is available for Windows, Linux and MacOS.
 However not all features may be available.